FedeGaleano/LittleWebGameEngine/README.md

   // Input Reaction
-  /* each method for the 'pressed', 'released' and 'fired' properties has the name of the 'code' property of the event that will be binded to it, like 'KeyD, 'AltLeft', 'Space', etc */
+  /* each method for the 'pressed', 'released' and 'fired' properties has the name of the 'code' property of the event that will be binded to it, like 'KeyD, 'AltLeft', 'Space', etc keycode.info for keycodes.
+Additionally: 'ScreenTouch' name will serve for touchstart events */
   pressed: {
      Space() {
      }